Expenditure Processing

 - Hospitality Policy

-- They are essential and allocable to the project in that they are necessary to acquire, store, analyze, process and publish data and other information electronically and;
+- they are essential and allocable to the project in that they are necessary to acquire, store, analyze, process and publish data and other information electronically and;

 - the project does not have reasonable access to other devices or equipment that can achieve the same purpose; devices may not be purchased for reasons of convenience or preference.